digibib/aktive-hyller/README.md

     rvm autolibs enable

-then install ruby.
+then install and activate ruby, with bundler.

     rvm reinstall 1.9.3
+    rvm use 1.9.3 --default
+    gem install bundler

-in Ubuntu, ~/.bash_profile is overridden if ~/.bashrc exists, so rvm config must be copied to ~./bashrc or to ~./bash_login to load automatically:
+in Ubuntu, ~/.bash_profile is overridden if ~/.bashrc exists, so rvm config must be copied to ~./bashrc

 ```
-cat <<EOF | tee -a ~/.bash_login
+cat <<EOF | tee -a ~/.bashrc
 [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm" # Load RVM into a shell session *as a function*
 EOF
 ```